 Any prohibited item can be seized during a search.
 The School may also seize any item deemed to be detrimental to school discipline.
+This includes mobiles phones and other internet capable devices.

 With consent

 Schools' general power to discipline, as set out in Section 91 of the Education and Inspections Act 2006, enables a member of staff to confiscate, retain or dispose of a pupil's property as a disciplinary penalty, where reasonable to do so.
 The member of staff can use their discretion to confiscate, retain and/or destroy any item found as a result of a 'with consent' search so long as it is reasonable in the circumstances.
 Where any article is thought to be a weapon it must be passed to the police.